syhpoon/xyzcmd/doc/developer/parsers.rst

    RegexpParser is a line-based parser.
 Thus it is not suitable for parsing any non-linear multiline structures.
 Use BlockParser instead.

-If RegexpParser is unable to match a line within none of provided parsers, it will raise :exc:`libxyz.exceptions.ParseError`
+If RegexpParser is unable to match a line within any of provided parsers, it will raise :exc:`libxyz.exceptions.ParseError`

 Example